small-logo

 senior photo current photo

-After Roy-Hart, I got a BS in Horticulture at Michigan State in December 1970.
-I went home and worked at Smiths Roses until the business closed in 1979.
-I went to California and worked as a management consultant for about a year and a half.
-That was not going to be good for the long term, so I went back to school and got a Masters in Public Administration from Auburn University at Montgomery in 1982.
-I moved to Washington, DC and I started working for the federal government in September of 1982.
-I retired in January 2007.
-I now collect a government pension and Social Security.
-Not quite the way I planned it in high school but it worked out ok.
+2015 Update: After Roy-Hart, I got a BS in Horticulture at Michigan State and worked at Smiths Roses until the business closed in 1979.
+I worked as a management consultant for about a year and then went back to school for a Masters in Public Administration from Auburn University at Montgomery.
+In 1982 I moved to Washington, DC and started working for the federal government.
+I spent 25 years working as a budget analyst and a program manager in a variety of Defense Department agencies.
+The best was the Office of Special Events working with law enforcement agencies and organizing committees on events like the Olympics and Paralympics.
+It was not quite the career I planned in high school but it was fun.